stratozero/stratozero.github.io/README.md

 ### Properties API

-`java.util.Properties` do have a method `getProperty(key, defaultValue)` which evaluate a key and, of not found, return a default value, but this return value should heve been already calculated, even if it's not used.
+`java.util.Properties` do have a method `getProperty(key, defaultValue)` which evaluate a key and, of not found, return a default value, but this return value should have been already calculated, even if it's not used.

 To avoid this and cover this lack of implementation you can do this: